-Shark Experience has been operating a vessel in the southern region of New Zealand for 20 years and have specialised in Shark cage diving and sightseeing tours into Foveaux Strait, between Stewart Island and Bluff for the last eight years.
+The team at Shark Experience have been operating a vessel in the southern region of NZ for over 20 years, specialising in Shark cage diving and sightseeing tours in the Foveaux Strait, out of Bluff for the last nine years.

-Our team is committed to providing education, protection and the promotion of our special marine environment.
+Our crew are committed to providing education, protection and the promotion of our special marine environment.
 We are purely a business that offers the opportunity to clients to interact with the natural world.

 We also really love Sharks.